Snakebird (video game): Sequels

 Snakebird Primer was released on 20 February 2019.
 The sequel contains 70 levels, and is regarded as having been made substantially easier than the original to appeal to a wider audience.

 Snakebird Complete, which contains all the levels from Snakebird and Snakebird Primer, was released for the Nintendo Switch on 24 November 2023, and for PC and Mac on 29 December 2023.

 Reception

 Snakebird received positive reviews, with critics citing its visual design, describing it as "cute" while contrasting that aspect with its difficulty.
-Comments included Kotaku's description of the game as a "wolf in sheep's clothing" and Pocket Gamer stating that "If it wasn't totally passé to call things 'the Dark Souls of,' I'd call Snakebird the Dark Souls of puzzle games".

-Touch Arcade rated Snakebirds iOS release five out of five stars, commenting that the game felt more natural played on a mobile device.
-They also praised its visual design, animations, and backgrounds, but commented on its difficulty, describing it as "tough" and stating that it was not for everyone.

-Eurogamer praised Snakebird Complete for its level design, the conciseness but trickiness of its puzzles, and its nonlinear level selection map.
+Kotaku described the game as a "wolf in sheep's clothing", and Pocket Gamer called it "the Dark Souls of puzzle games".
+Touch Arcade rated Snakebirds iOS release five out of five stars, praising its visual design, animations, backgrounds, and mobile device controls.
+On its difficulty, they described it as "tough" and stated that it was not for everyone.
+Eurogamer praised Snakebird Complete for its level design, the conciseness and trickiness of its puzzles, and its nonlinear level selection map.

-In 2019, Baba is You developer Arvi Teikari described Snakebird as "probably the singular title that has most affected Baba Is You's design".
+In 2019, Baba is You developer Arvi Teikari described Snakebird as "probably the singular title that has most affected Baba Is Yous design".